Faxi-Kinto/web-component-library/README.md

 The package knows its types, meaning that IntelliSense aids you when using package's components and shows all of the possible props and their definitions.

+## Dependecies

+This package depends on the `@fortawesome/pro-solid-svg-icons` which requires an `authToken`.

+Add Your token in an `.npmrc` file in the root of Your project.

 ## Tests

 Every component is provided with its test file.
 Run `npm run test` within the package to run tests.